Optimal Echo Chambers: Results

-\citet{gentzkow2005wp}\footnote{This working paper preceding \citet{gentzkow2006media} provides detailed formal results referenced in the published version.} show that with a binary state space ``a source is judged to be of higher quality when its reports are more consistent with the agent’s prior beliefs,'' to which our Proposition \ref{prop:hwithinr} provides an analogue for a continuous state space.
-Despite our one-shot setup (another feature distinguishing our model from repeated games such as \citet{gentzkow2006media} and \citet{williams2021echo}), this expectation of quality is immediately useful to the agent.
-We next show that if low-type signals are noisy enough, it is optimal to censor to a finite radius $r$. \begin{prop} Fix variances $\sigma_0^2$ and $\sigma_H^2$, and $h\in(0,1)$.
-There exists a threshold $\nu^\star>\sigma_H^2$ such that if the low-type signal variance $\sigma_L^2\geq \nu^\star$, then the optimal censoring radius is finite: $r^\star<\infty$. \end{prop} The essence of the proof (provided in the appendix) is that if low types have a high enough signal variance, the agent can set a censoring radius $r$ such that almost all signals from high types are within $r$ and almost all signals from low types are outside $r$.
-Censoring thus approximates the expected utility of only receiving signals from high types, which by Lemma \ref{lem:Hbetter} is preferable to receiving signals from both types.
+Since it is driven by the assumption that some sources are more accurate than others---a ubiquitous feature of learning environments---this result is widely applicable. \citet{gentzkow2005wp}\footnote{This working paper preceding \citet{gentzkow2006media} provides detailed formal results referenced in the published version.} show that with a binary state space ``a source is judged to be of higher quality when its reports are more consistent with the agent’s prior beliefs,'' to which our Proposition \ref{prop:hwithinr} provides an analogue for a continuous state space.
+Despite our one-shot setup (another feature distinguishing our model from repeated games such as \cite{gentzkow2006media} and \cite{williams2021echo}), this expectation of quality is immediately useful to the agent.
+Specifically, echo chambers can aid inference given the constraints.
+Proposition \ref{prop:finiter} shows that if low types are inaccurate enough, sampling only signal realizations close to one's prior expectation can make posterior beliefs more accurate, and improve welfare.